Communist Party of Norway: Onset of the Cold War

 However, the growth of the party proved to be brief.
 The Cold War began, and the Norwegian government aligned itself with the Western powers.
-In the 1949 parliamentary election NKP lost many voters.
+In the 1949 parliamentary election the NKP lost many voters.
 The party received 102,722 votes (5.83%).

 The reason for the party's decline in popularity is often accredited to Labour Party Prime Minister Einar Gerhardsen's famous speech at Kråkerøy in 1948, four days after the communist takeover in Czechoslovakia.
 In it, he condemned the actions in Czechoslovakia, but also warned that the same thing could happen in Norway if the Communist Party was given too much power.
-The speech represented the start of both an open and underground campaign against the party and its members, with the purpose of scaring away voters, and reducing its influence in the labour movement.
+The speech represented the start of both an open and underground campaign against the party and its members, with the purpose of scaring away voters and reducing its influence in the labour movement.

-At the same time the party would experience its most traumatic internal division.
-In 1946 some of Furubotn’s closest associates during the war, Kjell G. Kviberg and Ørnulf Egge, were expelled.
+At the same time, the party would experience its most traumatic internal division.
+In 1946 some of Furubotn's closest associates during the war, Kjell G. Kviberg and Ørnulf Egge, were expelled.
 In 1949 Furubotn's enemies within the party began a campaign to expel him.

 On 24 October 1949, MP Johan Strand Johansen publicly declared that a division existed within the party in a speech to the local party unit in Malerne.
-The following day Furubotn’s followers resigned from their positions in the party.
-On 26 October Furubotn and his followers in the party were expelled.
+The following day Furubotn's followers resigned from their positions.
+On 26 October Furubotn and his followers were expelled.
 The editorial of Friheten on 27 October proclaimed that "It has emerged clearly that this anti-party centre is a Trotskyist, bourgeois nationalist and Titoist centre, which has paralysed the central board with endless and futile discussions."
-Moreover, in an article in the same newspaper published on 11 November 1949, read that: "It is clear that within our party there are nationalist, petty bourgeois, Trotskyist, Titoist elements, enemies of the Soviet Union and socialism, that may form a base for recruitment of agents to the bourgeois states and the counter revolution."
-This process contributed to the ongoing political isolation of NKP.
-The expulsion of Furubotn, considered as a hero of the resistance struggle, was in many ways a political suicide.
-The way the expulsions had taken place, and the strong language used in the NKP press against the expellees, contributed to giving an image of NKP as a 'conspirational' party.
+Moreover, in an article in the same newspaper published on 11 November 1949, read: "It is clear that within our party there are nationalist, petty bourgeois, Trotskyist, Titoist elements, enemies of the Soviet Union and socialism, that may form a base for recruitment of agents to the bourgeois states and the counter revolution."
+This process contributed to the ongoing political isolation of the NKP.
+The expulsion of Furubotn, considered a hero of the resistance struggle, was in many ways a political suicide.
+The manner in which the expulsions had been conducted and the strong language used in the NKP press against those expelled contributed to an image of NKP as a 'conspirational' party.